feizc/Visual-LLaMA/README.md

 - [X] Code adjustation support for multi-modal generation.
 Download [clip](https://huggingface.co/openai/clip-vit-large-patch14) and [LLaMA](https://huggingface.co/decapoda-research/llama-7b-hf) models from huggingface.
 Please use script ```preprocess.py``` to deal with the data.

 - [X] Supervised training stage: freeze llama and clip-encoder models and only optimize the connection network.
-In this stage, we use COCO, CC-3M, and YOLO-700M datasets with training scripts ```train.py```.
+In this stage, we use COCO and CC-3M datasets with training scripts ```train.py```.

      We provide the training hyper-parameter used in our experiemnts on 80G A100 GPU.
 We also evaluate the image captioning performance in COCO testing set.